 This is not an exhaustive list, but it provides valuable insights into different solutions worldwide.
 Note that none of these countries allow copyright infringement—some are just less adamant about punishing the perpetrators.

-• Poland: Criminal offenses are generally associated with plagiarism, unlawful distribution or reproduction, and obstruction of use control.
-Personal use is one of the arguments one can use as a defense against infringement claims.
+- Poland: Criminal offenses are generally associated with plagiarism, unlawful distribution or reproduction, and obstruction of use control.
+Personal use is one of the defenses one can raise against infringement claims.

-• Switzerland: In Switzerland, you are allowed to download works for personal use.
+- Switzerland: You are allowed to download works for personal use.
 However, uploading copyrighted content (even on your social media) is forbidden.

 Important considerations

-• Use of VPNs: Regardless of local laws, torrenting with a VPN can enhance your privacy and security.
+- Use of VPNs: Regardless of local laws, torrenting with a VPN can enhance your privacy and security.
 However, it's not a license to engage in illegal activities.
+That means if you download pirated or copyrighted materials, you're still breaking the law.

 Given the evolving nature of Internet laws, staying up to date with your local legislation is essential.
-Check authoritative resources regularly for detailed country-specific information and updates on torrenting laws.
+Check authoritative sources regularly for detailed, country-specific information and updates on torrenting laws.

 What if you get caught torrenting